tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/购买指南/产品价格/增值服务费用_intl_en.md

 | Video file storage | VOD | It is billed by the **storage capacity used by recording files stored in the VOD platform**.  |
 | Playback or download of recorded video files | VOD| It is billed by the **downstream accelerated traffic**.  |

-> Note:
->
-> If recording fees are charged for on-cloud recording, no traffic or bandwidth fees will be charged again.
+>?If recording fees are charged for on-cloud recording, no traffic or bandwidth fees will be charged again.

 ## On-Cloud MixTranscoding Fees